Profile & Biography

 I have spent my career operating in this space, leading diverse teams to produce award-winning work across journalism, technology, marketing, and academia.

-My expertise spans visual journalism, motion graphics, 3D visualization, spatial computing, and product design.
-In every role, my goal has been to challenge new creators in the field and elevate the standard for how complex information is communicated to global audiences.
+My expertise spans visual journalism, human-computer interaction, spatial computing, and product design.
+In every role, my goal has been to guide organizations through technological shifts—from the rise of mobile formats to the integration of generative AI—elevating the standard for how complex information is communicated to global audiences.

 Havas Health Concept